/*

 * for validity.
 Invalid class names may cause exceptions in

-* subsequent calls to getMetadataFormat
+* subsequent calls to getMetadataFormat.

 *

-* @param standardMetadataFormatSupported true
+* @param standardMetadataFormatSupported true if

 * this object can return or accept a DOM tree using the standard